• Skip to main content

 We also love to make Air Fryer Catfish Fillets, which make you think of an old school fish fry - but without the grease.
 And Air Fryer Lobster tails are hands-down the best way to cook these special treats (but easy enough for a weeknight).

 Sure, there are baked version of our favorite foods out there, but let's be honest: you don't get the same crunch and sometimes you just don't want the hassle (or the warmth!) of heating up that whole oven for a side dish.
-With an air fryer, those problems are totally eliminated.
+With these air fryer recipes, those problems are totally eliminated.

 Air fryer okra